 - FDI Inflow:

-The top individual income tax rate is 13 percent, and the top corporate tax rate is 25 percent.
+The top personal income tax rate is 20 percent, and the corporate tax rate is a flat 25 percent.
 Other taxes include a sales tax and a dividend tax.
-Overall tax revenues equal approximately 14 percent of gross domestic product.
-Government spending equals 44.2 percent of domestic production, and public debt is equivalent to 85 percent of the economy.
+The overall tax burden equals 14.1 percent of total domestic income.
+Government spending has amounted to 32.7 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.5 percent of GDP.
+Public debt is equivalent to 82.5 percent of GDP.

 Launching a business is time-consuming, and regulatory requirements increase the overall cost of entrepreneurial activity.
 Existing labor regulations are not enforced effectively.
 The government made an IMF commitment to introduce an automatic pricing mechanism for fuel beginning in June 2016 and to pursue power subsidy reform, but implementation has been hindered by powerful vested interests that profit from the status quo.